We provided individuals with high-quality representation and compassionate guidance.

 Empathetic Rock Hill Child Custody Attorneys Advise Clients in Disputes Related to a Child’s Upbringing

 Sometimes following divorce, parents cannot agree on the way their child should be raised.
-These decisions might relate to religion, education or other lifestyle concerns.
+These decisions might relate to religion, education, or other lifestyle concerns.
 If you are involved in a dispute with your child’s other parent, we can advise you about your rights in making decisions related to your child.